 Source: S&P Global (2022)

 Viacom received a score of 38.1/100 and CBS received 10.6/100 in the Newsweek Green Ranking 2017, which ranks the world's largest publicly traded companies on eight indicators covering energy, greenhouse gases, water, waste, fines and penalties, linking executive pay to sustainability targets, board-level committee oversight of environmental issues and third-party audits.
 Ranking methodology by Corporate Knights and HIP Investor.
 Viacom and CBS merged in 2019.

 Source: Newsweek (2017)

-As You Sow's 2019 report, 'The 100 Most Overpaid CEOs', reveals the 100 most overpaid CEOs from USA's 500 largest public companies (as determined by the S&P 500 list).
-CBS's CEO, came in at number 4 on the list, having been paid US$69,332,723 in 2019, while Viacom's CEO came in at number 47, having been paid US$20,315,158.
-CBS and Viacom merged in late 2019.
+As You Sow's 2023 report, 'The 100 Most Overpaid CEOs', reveals the 100 most overpaid CEOs from USA's 500 largest public companies (as determined by the S&P 500 list).
+This company's CEO, Robert M. Bakish came in at number 43 on the list, having been paid US$20,035,212 in 2022.
 According to the report, "Most CEOs have come to be grossly overpaid, and that overpayment is harmful to the companies, the shareholders, the customers, the other employees, the economy, and society as a whole."